-True natural latex, with no synthetic latex or fillers blended in, will not expose you or your loved ones to off-gassing toxic chemicals.
+True natural latex, with no synthetic latex blended in, will not expose you or your loved ones to off-gassing toxic chemicals.
 It also will not harbor dust mites, which cannot live in the foam’s cell structure.
 PLEASE READ OUR BUYER BEWARE (CLICK HERE)

 For comfortable sleep, you need a responsive surface for pressure relief and appropriate support for your spine and your shape.
 Natural latex is so versatile it can meet all of these needs.